 Dig a hole deep and wide enough to accommodate the root size.
 Check your depth.
-The crown of the root should not be lower than one inch below the soil surface.
+The crown should not be lower than one inch below the soil surface.

 Water thoroughly after transplanting.
-If warm and dry weather follows transplanting, check the soil moisture often and water as needed (see below for additional watering tips).
+If warm and dry weather follows, check the soil moisture often and water as needed (see below for additional watering tips).

-If you are planting your own seedlings, plant in the spring after all risk of frost has passed.
-Always loosen the soil in the hole you dig to allow the roots of the newly transplanted anemone to push into its new home.
+If you are planting your own seedlings, transplant in the spring after all risk of frost has passed.
+Always loosen the soil in the hole you dig to allow the roots to push into their new home.